-- d.
-Proposed measures to preserve or enhance wildlife, if any: Not applicable.
-This is a nonproject proposal. - e.
+d.
+Proposed measures to preserve or enhance wildlife, if any: Not applicable.This is a nonproject proposal.

+e.
 List any invasive animal species known to be on or near the site.
-Not applicable.
-This is a nonproject proposal.

-6. Energy and natural resources
+6. Energy and Natural Resources [help]

 a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc.